OranWeb/id-doc/index.md

 ### What is INFINITE DIMENSION?

 INFINITE DIMENSION is a 3 Faction Family comprising of over 250 active members.
-All ID Members are required to have good standing in the Torn Community, Scamming or Breaking Game Rules is Never Allowed and are dealt with very strictly.
+All ID Members are required to have good standing in the Torn Community, Scamming or exploiting Game Mechanics is Never Allowed and are dealt with very strictly.
 <br>
 ### Date Founded
 ID was Founded on 1st April 2019.